IntersectMBO/plutus/marlowe-cardano-minimal/README.md

     - Benchmarking results: `marlowe-rolepayout.tsv`

-See [analysis.ipynb](analysis.ipynb) for example plots of the results.
+After running the application, one can see [analysis.ipynb](analysis.ipynb) for a visualized plots of the results.

 ## Benchmark Data